 For more detailed information about the Musical Theatre program at WCSU including: national honors, detailed curriculum, and a sample 4-year plan of study, please visit the BFA - Musical Theatre webpage here.

-Students wishing to pursue a degree in Musical Theater in the Department of Theater Arts must adhere to the following criteria for admission:
+Students wishing to pursue a BFA Musical Theatre degree in the Department of Theatre Arts must adhere to the following criteria for admission:

-- Perform and pass an audition, in person, for members of the faculty.
-The student, through this audition, must exhibit the standards and skill sets required for entry into the Musical Theater program, including:
+Perform and pass a prescreen audition, and an in-person audition, for members of the faculty.
+The student, through this audition process, must exhibit the standards and skill sets required for entry into the Musical Theatre program, including:

-- ability to learn and perform a short dance phrase that demonstrates movement skills,
+- Ability to learn and perform a short dance phrase that demonstrates movement skills.
+(On Site Audition Only)

-- Provide a hard copy of a picture and resume at the time of your audition.
+- Provide three copies of a picture and resume at the time of your audition.

 Acceptance to the Program

 Within 2-3 weeks of the last audition date, you will receive 1 of 3 potential notices:

 - That you've been accepted into the BFA Musical Theatre program.